Léo Dandurand

-Joseph Viateur "Léo" Dandurand (July 9, 1889 – June 26, 1964), was a sportsman and businessman.
+Joseph Viateur "Léo" Dandurand (July 9, 1889 – June 26, 1964), was an American-Canadian sportsman and businessman.
 He was the owner and coach of the Montreal Canadiens ice hockey team in the National Hockey League (NHL).
 He also was an owner of race tracks and of the Montreal Alouettes football team in the league that evolved into the Canadian Football League.

 Personal life

-Dandurand was born in Bourbonnais, Illinois with most of his family either migrating or born there:
+Dandurand was born in Bourbonnais, Illinois, with most of his family either migrating or born there: